scrapy/scrapy/docs/topics/downloader-middleware.rst

 Default: ``20``

-The maximum number of redirections that will be followed for a single request.
-After this maximum, the request is ignored.
+The maximum response body size (in bytes) allowed.
+Bigger responses are aborted and ignored.

 MetaRefreshMiddleware
 ---------------------